Joycechocho/weather-station/Project_4/README.md

 # User Guide
 ### Server Side
-The execution of the server program requires some additional authentification files for AWS connection and interaction, and multiple long command lines are needed to run the program.
+The execution of the server program requires some additional authentication files for AWS connection and interaction.
+Multiple command lines are needed to run the program.
 Thus a script is developed to smooth the process:
 ```sh
 $ cd python_program_server/
 $ ./start.sh